Chart Color Schemes

 Elderslie features high concentrations of family households, with a lower-than-average median household size

 Family households account for 79.0% of all households, including 40.4% couples with children, 23.3% couples without children, and 14.5% single parent families.
-Non-family households constitute the remaining 21.0%, with lone person households at 19.5% and group households comprising 1.4%.
+Non-family households constitute the remaining 21.0%, with lone person households at 19.5% and group households making up 1.4%.
 The median household size is 2.8 people, which is smaller than the Greater Sydney average of 3.0.

 Frequently Asked Questions - Households